mysugarape/my-klipper-related-stuff/Klipper/config/readme.md

 Calibrate ur Z-Offset before u use this config file !!!
 If not the Nozzle could crash into the bed !

 <h3>KAMPS</h3>
 I recommend to use KAMPS, its a great piece of code.
-For Setup and Installation visit: https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging
+For Setup and Installation visit:<br>
+https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging